lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 ### `signal-utils`

-The `signal-utils` npm package contains a number of utilities working with the TC39 Signals Proposal, including:
+The `signal-utils` npm package contains a number of utilities for working with the TC39 Signals Proposal, including:

-- Signal-backed, observable, collections like Array, Map, Set, WeakMap, WeakSet, and Object.
+- Signal-backed, observable, collections like `Array`, `Map`, `Set`, `WeakMap`, `WeakSet`, and `Object`
-- Decorators for building classes with signal-backed fields.
+- Decorators for building classes with signal-backed fields
 - Effects and reactions

-The collections and decorators are useful for building observable data models from signals, where you will often need to manage values more complicated than a primitive.
+These collections and decorators are useful for building observable data models from signals, where you will often need to manage values more complicated than a primitive.